JRice15/physics-informed-autoencoders/README.md

 # Physics Informed Autoencoders

+## Model Types

+Physics informed:
+* Koopman: Koopman consistent forward and backward dynamics
+* Lyapunov: Enforces Lyapunov Stability with regularization (maybe out of data; does not support a convolutional architechture at the moment, though it very easily could)

+Baselines:
+* Constant: Guesses a single value for the whole field, initialized at 0
+* Identity: Guesses the input

 ## Dependancies

 I have not found a clean way to install all of the required versions of packages